-Look for scale and flexibility
+Look for scale and flexibility in a benefits provider

 Harnessing technology is one way for outsourcing to deliver a better benefits experience to employees.
 For employers, there can also be advantages that come with the scale offered by an experienced provider who can more cost-effectively deliver the resources and expertise to manage a benefits program on your behalf.